-In 1968 the first time I heard Deep Purple, with their cover of Joe South’s “Hush” exploding out of a car dashboard speaker, I had no way of knowing that I was hearing the primordial hard rock bellow of what soon would evolve into Heavy Metal.Along with Led Zeppelin and Black Sabbath, Deep Purple has been widely credited as the third jewel in the British hard rock crown.
+“Who do we think we are?”
+Good question, and if we’re talking the importance of seminal British band Deep Purple, the rock history books consider the question asked and answered.
+The first time I heard Deep Purple, with their cover of Joe South’s “Hush” exploding out of a car dashboard speaker in Summer 1968, I had no way of knowing that I was hearing the primordial hard rock bellow of what soon would evolve into Heavy Metal.Along with Led Zeppelin and Black Sabbath, Deep Purple widely has been credited as the third jewel in the British hard rock triple crown.
 Without Deep Purple’s 1970 proto-metal album Deep Purple In Rock or the benchmark Machine Head two years later, would Judas Priest, Iron Maiden, and Def Leppard have sold tens of millions of albums worldwide in the 1980s?
 Doubtful, and unlike Black Sabbath, Deep Purple made this impact musically, without the macabre death-obsessed lyrical themes that later mutated much of Heavy Metal into caricature.